Climate Change Measures

 Since fiscal 2008, Astellas has been striving to reduce GHG emissions associated with the use of sales fleets.
 In each region, we are continuously switching over to vehicles with low environmental impact (e.g., hybrid cars, electric vehicles).
 In Japan and the US, where the rate of introducing hybrid vehicles is high, the volume of GHG emissions relative to the number of vehicles has been reduced more than in other regions.

-GHG emissions associated with the use of sales fleets are reported under Scope 1.
+GHG emissions associated with the use of sales fleets are reported under Scope 1 (fuel use) and Scope2 (electricity use in electric vehicles ).

 ARC